Find a Community

 Join Other Active Seniors at Five Star

 When it comes to active senior living, Five Star communities have you covered.
-Every Five Star community has a Lifestyle360 director and a robust activities calendar that offers new and regular programs, events, and activities each month.
+Every Five Star community has a Life Enrichment director and a robust activities calendar that offers new and regular programs, events, and activities each month.
 Be sure to check out your community’s calendar or join the resident council to voice your thoughts on what the calendar should include.

 Take Steps Toward an Active Retirement Today